 7. Thomas Orchards - 6091 Macon Hwy, Bishop, GA 30621

 Thomas Orchards has been around since the late 1800's and the nursery was started in 1996.
 Permission required from the owner to be on the property as he does use chemicals on the trees on certain days.
 The short peach trees are great for shading short people, which makes it a perfect spot for babies and kids.
 Also has a huge hay field next to it.
-The actual store an nursery is right up the road and is an amazing spot to buy plants, peaches, jams, honey, home decor and their world famous peach ice cream.
+The actual store and nursery is right up the road and is an amazing spot to buy plants, peaches, jams, honey, home decor and their world famous peach ice cream.

 8. Five Points Area in Athens

 Five Points is a residential-ish neighborhood in Athens, Georgia, centered on the intersection of South Milledge Avenue, South Lumpkin Street, and Milledge Circle.
 It does have loads of housing, but it also has a sprawling nearly-urban shopping area peppered with a lot of big yards, parking areas, and trees.
-It's pretty easy to get a lot of variety in a short time here. the Stylized Portraiture and Fairyography studio is also located here, at 1720 S. Lumpkin St. Athens GA 30606
+It's pretty easy to get a lot of variety in a short time here. the Fairyography studio is also located here, at 1720 S. Lumpkin St. Athens GA 30606

 9. Chase St Park Warehouses - 160 Tracy St Athens, Georgia 30602

 From condos to commercial properties, the historic cotton warehouse complex has a wide range looks for a photography session.
 The corrugated steel building sides give way to exposed brick, which is also right next door to a concrete plant.
 There’s lots of natural light and architectural detail including original post and beam construction.
 Fun round windows and interesting colors make the Chase st warehouses very unique to shoot in and around.
 Also home of the famous Tree Room!